-Champions League Playoffs 2026: First Leg Preview, Tips & Schedule
+Champions League Playoffs 2026: Second Leg Preview, Tips & Schedule

 The UEFA Champions League playoffs 2026 are finally here, and they’re bringing the kind of chaos and drama that makes this competition so special.
 After eight matchdays of league phase football, we’ve got our field of 16 teams, ranked 9th through 24th, ready to duke it out over two legs for a coveted spot in the Round of 16.
-The first legs kick off on February 17-18, 2026, and if you’re wondering how this all works or where the value lies at ibet, then you’re in the right place.
+The first legs took place on February 17-18, 2026, and the second legs are scheduled for February 24-25,2026.
+If you’re wondering how this all works or where the value lies at ibet, then you’re in the right place.

 Champions League Playoffs Promo